-These days, the first thing I do after setting up a new website is link it to Google Search Console.
+These days, the first thing I do after setting up a new website is link it to the new Google Search Console tool.

 Previously known as Google Webmaster Tools, this free resource from Google shows how the search giant crawls and indexes websites.
 It is invaluable for anyone needing to monitor: